ADVERTISEMENT

 Robot design software used to model and build robots digitally.

-The first point to make about Robot Design Software is that it enables engineers to design, model, and iterate on their robot in a digital format before cutting metal or ordering parts.
+The primary advantage of Robot Design Software is that it allows engineers to design the mechanical aspects of their robot, model and test them digitally before creating prototypes by cutting metal or purchasing parts.
 Robot Design Software is the first step in the robotic development process.
-Using Robot Design Software, engineers can develop the robot’s mechanical structure, define the geometry of each joint and link, and rapidly compare a range of concepts.
-Using Robot Design Software will enable faster design iterations, reduce prototyping costs, and facilitate collaboration across engineering disciplines (mechanical, electrical, and control).
+Using Robot Design Software, engineers can determine the overall mechanical design of the robot, define the geometric shape of each joint and link, and quickly compare numerous design concepts.
+Additionally, using Robot Design Software enables quicker iterative design, reduced prototyping costs, and better collaboration among multiple engineering disciplines (Mechanical, Electrical, and Control).

-In practice, the most efficient workflow begins with using Robot Design Software to define geometry and configuration.
-Engineers will begin defining frames, arms, end effectors, and mounting plates in Robot Design Software.
-In addition, they will verify clearances and accessibility to perform maintenance.
+From a practical standpoint, the most efficient workflow begins by using Robot Design Software to define the robot’s geometry and configuration.
+Engineers will begin defining frames, arms, end effectors, and mounting plates within Robot Design Software.
+Engineers will also validate the clearance and access for performing maintenance within Robot Design Software.

-Robot Design Software provides an effective method of documenting essential parameters such as link lengths, joint limits, and tool center points to ensure consistency throughout the remainder of the development process.
-Following verification of the design, engineers can combine the outputs of Robot Design Software and Robot Simulation Software to observe how the robot performs under motion, acceleration, and interaction with the surrounding environment.
+Additionally, Robot Design Software is a good way to document important parameters such as link length, joint limits, and tool center point to ensure consistent information throughout the remaining phases of development.
+After validation, the design engineers may use the output from Robot Design Software, combined with the output from Robot Simulation Software, to assess how the robot performs under motion, acceleration, and interaction with the surrounding environment.

 What Is a ‘Digital Twin’?
 Your Robot’s Perfect Virtual Copy

-Additionally, simulation greatly enhances the ability to accurately identify potential problems associated with a particular operation.
-For example, the simulation could determine that a particular movement would cause the arm to rotate too quickly or collide with another object.
-These issues could then be addressed before the robot was actually built.
+The use of simulation greatly increases the accuracy of identifying any issues that may arise from a specific operation.
+For instance, simulation software could indicate that a particular movement would result in rapid arm rotation or that a collision with another object would occur.
+These issues could then be addressed before the robot was even constructed.

-Therefore, when a problem is identified during testing, engineers do not have to worry about making changes to the robot after it has been built.
-The solution to the problem identified during the simulation can be incorporated into the robot design at any stage prior to construction, ensuring the final product functions properly.
+Therefore, when a problem is identified during testing, engineers will not have to make any modifications to the robot after it has been manufactured.
+Any solutions found through simulation can be integrated into the robot’s design at any point prior to manufacture, thereby ensuring that the final product will function correctly.

 Side-by-side view of a physical industrial robotic arm and its digital twin representation used for robot simulation and design.